 Shropshire hospitals' nursing chief says trust is working to reduce disruption from this week's strikes

+Shropshire hospitals' nursing chief says trust is 'doing all that we can to reduce disruption' from this week's strikes

 Read the latest Shropshire Star column from Shrewsbury and Telford Hospital NHS Trust's nursing chief Paula Gardner.